DevWorksOSI/Dev-CT/README.md

 - make clean

 # Support
-- Any issues should be emailed to support@devworksosi.tech
-- www.devworksosi.tech
-- Any issues should be posted on our <a href="https://github.com/Keldo/DCT/issues">Issue Tracker</a>
+- Any issues should be posted on our <a href="https://github.com/DevWorksOSI/Dev-CT/issues">Issue Tracker</a>